SawSimonLinn/software-engineer-resume/README.md

 That’s it.
 You now have a professional, simple, and elegant resume — built the same way I make mine.
 Clean.
 Confident.
 No nonsense.

+---

+### Continue Reading

+Check out the [Resume Guide](RESUMEGUIDE.md) for tips on structure, projects, and ATS checks.